cloudmesh-community/sp19-222-97/project-report/report.md

 Although deviations have spawned from the game, the primary rules of Tetris are rather simple.
 Blocks, arranged into sequences of four called tetrominoes, move vertically from top to bottom.
 The player can reposition and reorient the blocks, and the goal is to get a set of blocks all on a bottom line, in which the blocks will disappear and add to the score.
 After many of these occur, the game will speed up, making it harder to arrange blocks correctly.
 The game is over when the blocks reach to top of the screen.

-:wave: are these seperaste paragraphs?

-Tetris is one of the most widely renowned video games of our time.
-Ported to a wide variety of platforms, it has become a part of popular video game culture and has sold millions of copies.
+Ported to a wide variety of platforms, Tetris has become a part of popular video game culture and has sold millions of copies.
 Psychological studies done on people who play the game have lead to the discovery that people who play for prolonged periods of time may see mild remote memories of the images of the tetrominoes moving [@article:1].
 Additionally, some studies suggest that Tetris may help reduce mental stress and help individuals cope with post-traumatic stress disorder [@website:1].

 ## Design
 ---